Let's Explore Kami - Japanese Gods and Goddesses

 Let us delve into a world where the ordinary and extraordinary intertwine in a fascinating weave of mythology and belief.
 This is the world of kami - mysterious, sometimes strange, and often dark spirits and deities that have shaped Japanese culture and religion for centuries.
 Many of them we have seen, in various forms, in manga and anime, Japanese films, and other works of art.
 Kami - let's take a closer look.

 Each kami has its unique identity and character.
 Some are powerful deities of nature, like Amaterasu, the sun goddess, who is one of the most revered figures in Shintoism.
 Others are guardians and protectors of people, places, and even whole communities.
-It is believed that these spirits influence all aspects of life, from harvest and fertility to victories in battles and protection from misfortunes.

 In Shintoism, there is no boundary between the sacred and the profane.
 Kami are a part of everyday life, speaking to the faithful through nature, dreams, and even through signs and symbols.
 It is a living faith, flexible, allowing for multiple interpretations and personal experiences, making Shintoism intimately close to the heart of Japanese culture and identity.